3rd Grade Curriculum – Subjects, Activities, and Skills

 5. Social Studies

 Third grade is when your child will learn about his country and the world around him.
-While the main focus is on learning more about his own state, its economy, geography, trade, and unique aspects, he will also have an understanding as to how the state relates to the rest of the country.
+While the main focus of the social studies curriculum is on learning more about his own state, its economy, geography, trade, and unique aspects, he will also have an understanding of how the state relates to the rest of the country.
 Similarly, kids will begin to grasp the concept of their country and how it relates to the rest of the world.
-They will also learn a little about the history of their state, country, and the world.
+The history curriculum will revolve around the history of their state, country, and the world.

-Your third grader will learn how to recognize countries on a map and heavily focus on improving map skills.
+Your third grader will learn how to recognise countries on a map and heavily focus on improving map skills.
 Basic economy will also be a key point in a social studies grade 3 curriculum.
-Kids will begin to grasp the concept of supply and demand, and how trade takes place across different states and channels.
+Kids will begin to grasp the concept of supply and demand and how trade takes place across different states and channels.

 Key Learnings/Observations